-Transite is a mixture of asbestos and concrete manufactured by John Mansville starting in the 1920s.
+Transite is a mixture of asbestos and concrete manufactured by John Mansville starting in the 1920s and phased out in there 1980s.
 Transite can be found in the siding on houses, sheds, garages, and roofing.
 Transite can also be found as piping, HVAC ducts, lab hoods and tables, and gutter systems as it was coveted due to its durability.

 Transite incorporated asbestos for its heat resistant properties and because it allowed the concrete to become more durable and less permeable.
 Due to the properties of asbestos, it mixes easily with concrete.
 When transite becomes aged and worn, the material can become friable in some cases.
 This can be very problematic if it occurs in an HVAC duct.

 In my lab experience, I have seen transite range from 20-50% asbestos concentration, typically of the chrysotile variety.
 Transite is still being produced to this day, but with silica rather than asbestos.
 As is similar in all concrete, improper disturbance of the newer variety may cause exposure to silica.

 Gaskets form a critical part of mechanical systems.
 They are used to seal areas of pneumatic systems and other various mechanical processes.
 Due to the heat resistance and durability of asbestos, it was used in gaskets.
 Asbestos gaskets would have been ideal for systems using steam, gases, or caustic compounds.